kubevault/kubevault/docs/guides/secret-engines/azure/overview.md

   maxTTL: 1h
 ```

-Before deploying a AzureRole crd, you need to make sure that `spec.authManagerRef` and `config.clientSecret` fields are valid.
+Before deploying a AzureRole crd, you need to make sure that `spec.ref` and `config.clientSecret` fields are valid.

-`spec.authManagerRef` contains [appbinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference.
+`spec.ref` contains [appbinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference.
 You can use any valid [auth method](/docs/concepts/vault-server-crds/auth-methods/overview.md) while creating appbinding.
 We will use [token auth method](/docs/concepts/vault-server-crds/auth-methods/token.md) in this tutorial.

 ```console
 $ cat examples/guides/secret-engins/azure/token.yaml